Top 15 Signs of Steroid-Use (Science-Based)

-If someone experienced dramatic results when they first started lifting, plateaued afterwards, then had another conspicuous growth spurt five years later; this points to steroid-use.
+If someone experienced dramatic results when they first started lifting, plateaued afterward, then had another conspicuous growth spurt five years later; this points to steroid use.

-However, if someone was exceptionally muscular during puberty, then started lifting weights and gained 20 pounds of muscle; then remaining (approximately) the same size afterwards.
-This is indicative of strong genetic structure and not anabolic steroid-use.
+However, if someone was exceptionally muscular during puberty, then started lifting weights and gained 20 pounds of muscle; then remained (approximately) the same size afterward.
+This is indicative of strong genetic structure and not anabolic steroid use.